 You can also access the employer checklists directly.

-One other area of guidance that we found helpful in the EEOC report were the Risk Factors for Harassment – a list of 12 common risk characteristics and their definitions.
+In addition to other tools, the EEOC report offers Risk Factors for Harassment, a list of 12 common risk characteristics and their definitions.
 EEOC also provides a Chart of Risk Factors & Responses.
 Here’s an outline of those risk factors: